 With eir On Demand, customers can record and store 375 hours of TV with your eir Vision+ box and watch the latest movies.

-Virgin Media customers can also download a feast of TV and film content via Virgin Media’s Horizon TV app which is free for all Virgin Media subscribers.
+Virgin Media customers can also download a feast of TV and film content via the Virgin TV Anywhere app, which is free for all Virgin Media subscribers.

-With the Virgin Media On Demand, service customers can access an extensive library of box sets, complete series, latest movies and children’s content all available to download via a multitude of different devices.
+With Virgin Movies and Boxsets, service customers can access an extensive library of box sets, complete series, latest movies and children’s content all available to download via a multitude of different devices.